tourforge/baseline/example/README.md

-# opentourguide_example
+# tourforge_example

-Demonstrates how to use the opentourguide plugin.
+Demonstrates how to use the tourforge plugin.

 ## Getting Started